 The polymerization reaction takes place in a tubular reactor, 53.5 m3 volume, constituted by 6 vertical legs, 27 m high, connected between them in series by six 180o curves, three in the top and three in bottom.
 The slurry circulation pump (P 202, 7,000 m3/h flow rate) is installed on one of the bottom curves.
 The legs are provided with cooling jacket.

-The prepolymerized catalyst is directly fed on the suction line of the axial pump, while the major quantity of the propylene, already added with the hydrogen, is fed to the balancing line between V 202 and R 202 (adjusted by the FRC 1702) and a lower quantity as flushing to the pump P 202 (measured by FRC 1901) and a small portion in vapour phase to the top of the V 202 to keep constant pressure in the system.
+The prepolymerized catalyst is directly fed on the suction line of the axial pump, while the major quantity of the propylene, already added with the hydrogen, is fed to the balancing line between V 202 and R 202 (adjusted by the FIC 1702) and a lower quantity as flushing to the pump P 202 (measured by FIC 1901) and a small portion in vapour phase to the top of the V 202 to keep constant pressure in the system.

 The flushing propylene to the pump (1200 kg/h) must be always kept constant to maintain the sealing surface cleaned.